liip/LiipImagineBundle/Resources/doc/cache-resolver/cache.rst

-.. default-role:: code
 .. _cache-resolver-cache:

 Cache Resolver
 ==============

-The `CacheResolver` cannot be used by itself.
+The ``CacheResolver`` cannot be used by itself.
 Instead, it is a "wrapper" for another resolver.